Board of Directors

 Fort Mason Center

-Ms. Damkroger is a Vice Chair of the Fort Mason Center Board of Trustees and former Vice President of the San Francisco Historic Preservation Commission.
-She has served on the PTA board of her children’s school since 2010, the last two years as the Fundraising Chair.
-She is the former Historic Preservation Officer for the City of San Jose, California.
-Courtney previously served on the board of the California Preservation Foundation, as the Assistant Regional Director of the National Trust for Historic Preservation, Western Office, and as a writer and zoning analyst for the Chicago Office of Skidmore Owings & Merrill.
+Ms. Damkroger has over twenty-five years of experience in historic preservation.
+She is the former Historic Preservation Officer for the City of San Jose, California; Assistant Regional Director of the National Trust for Historic Preservation, Western Office, and worked as a writer and zoning analyst for the Chicago Office of Skidmore Owings & Merrill.
+In a volunteer capacity, Ms. Damkroger served on the Fort Mason Center Board of Trustees, the board of the California Preservation Foundation and was the former Vice President of the San Francisco Historic Preservation Commission.
 She holds a BA in Art History and a BBA in Business from Southern Methodist University as well as an MA in the History of Art and an MCP in City and Regional Planning from the University of California, Berkeley.

 Jeff Gherardini, AIA, LEED® AP